kzhekow/CalorieCalculator/README.md

 ## App Description

-### The calorie counter is an application has the following functionalities:
+### The calorie counter has the following functionalities:

 #### Create Product